 This method of breathing quickly reduces stress and calms your central nervous system.

-Everyday look to help someone who needs a helping hand and discover the benefits of a practice of gratitude.
+- PRACTICE LOVING KINDNESS—everyday look to help someone who needs a helping hand and discover the benefits of a practice of gratitude

 Robert Gardner, Ph.D., LPC is Director of Psychosocial Oncology at Touro Infirmary and administers all aspects of Touro’s Supportive Cancer Care Center.
 Dr. Gardner earned his Ph.D.. from the University of New Orleans in 2008.
 He completed his Internship at Tulane Cancer Center in 2005, where he also served as Clinical Mental Health Counselor from 2006 – 2008.
 Dr. Gardner is a Licensed Professional Counselor in the State of Louisiana.